crmlatte/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests add a student.
+1. User requests to add a student.
 2. User adds student's respective information.
-3. System adds the student and the information to the list of students.
+3. System adds the student along with the information to the list of students.
 4. Use case ends.

 **Extensions**

-* 1a.
-Invalid value for a field.
+* 2a.
+Invalid value for the input data
     * 1a1.
 System shows an error message.
     * Use case resumes at step 2.